-If you’re planning to throw on some old clothes, hit play on the your favourite 80’s playlist that you deny even having, and start repainting a room, there are some shades that should be at the top of your list.
+If you’re planning to throw on some old clothes, hit play on your favourite 80’s playlist that you deny even having, and start repainting a room, there are some shades that should be at the top of your list.
 First up is shades of grey.
-A mixture of dark and light greys add a modern and warm feeling to a space, while allowing you to accessorise with beautifully vibrant colours.
+A mixture of dark and light greys adds a modern and warm feeling to space while allowing you to accessorise with beautiful vibrant colours.
 Greys also match an enormous range of furniture styles, making it an ideal choice if you haven’t quite made up your mind about the furniture that will reside inside your newly painted room.
 Textured whites are also a key trend in 2016, with white washing (all furniture and accessories being white) a bold example.
 Using textured paints adds a rustic and natural feel to a room and adds depth and character to the surface.
 White textured walls can also be paired with uncovered brick or stone feature walls for a modern “loft” style approach.
 Keeping with softer shades, pastels are making a comeback, with pale pinks, blues, and mint greens adding subtle but distinctive accents to rooms as either feature walls, or accessories like curtains, lampshades, throws and pillows.

 All-white interiors continue to be a strong trend.
 Image source.